Aerdian/diligord/README.md

 ### Installation
 Installing and using this color scheme is super easy.
 After downloading and extracting the .zip archive, select your terminal emulator or the format you would like to use.
-Each folder has a basic text document and you can copy and paste the text into your config file to use the color scheme.
+Most of them use basic text documents and you can copy and paste the text into your config file to use the color scheme.

 ## Supported Emulators